 - chocolate syrup

-- dusted with a little icing sugar
+- dusted with icing sugar

-- dusted with a little cinnamon
+- dusted with cinnamon powder

 - whip cream

 People from the southern part of Malaysia has a special way of eating these banana fritters.
-They have it with sweet soy sauce!
-It sounds odd, but it does taste nice.
+They have it with sweet soy sauce.
+It sounds odd but it does taste nice.
 Try it!

 |Serving size: 1 banana fritter|